shayaansk47/shayaansk47/README.md

 - 👋 Hi, I’m Mohd.
 Shayaan
+- I'm certified by Sololearn in Intermediate Python and Data structures in Python
+- Also certified by Mimo in Python
-- 👀 I’m interested in learninig Programming and Data Science
+- 👀 I’m interested in learning Programming
-- 🌱 I’m currently learning Python OOP
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on Programming and Data Science
 - 📫 How to reach me ....